The Orthologic of Epistemic Modals: Comparisons

+\ex.
+Sue believes that either it's raining and might not be, or it isn't raining and might be.
+Our judgment about \ref{decb} is that, like \ref{incon}, it ascribes incoherent beliefs to Sue.
+But we cannot see how an account like the one under discussion would predict this, since (i) the prejacent of `believes' is consistent on this account; and (ii) as \ref{incon} illustrates, there is no pragmatic rule that prevents us from ascribing unsupposable beliefs to others.
+Similar points apply to sentences like \ref{decm}:

+\ex.
+Sue believes that it might be that it's raining and might not be raining.
+In our view, these points provide further evidence for an \textsf{E}-logic and against a pragmatic account of these~data.

-Another kind of non-\textsf{Epistemic} logic comes from the dynamic semantic tradition (\citealt{Veltman:1996}, \citealt{GSV:1996}).
-In that tradition, sentences with the form $\varphi\wedge\lozenge \neg \varphi$ are contradictions provided that $\varphi$ is Boolean.
+Another kind of non-\textsf{E}-logic comes from the dynamic semantic tradition (\citealt{Veltman:1996}, \citealt{GSV:1996}).
+There are many different systems under this umbrella; for concreteness, we will focus on the semantics plus consequence relation of \citealt{GSV:1996} for the moment and then say something about how this generalizes.
+In the system of \citealt{GSV:1996}, sentences with the form $\varphi\wedge\lozenge \neg \varphi$ are contradictions provided that $\varphi$ is Boolean.
 However, when $\varphi$ is non-Boolean, $\varphi\wedge\lozenge\neg \varphi$ can fail to be a contradiction.
 And order variants like $\lozenge \varphi\wedge\neg \varphi$ are generally not contradictions.
 As many have observed, however, there is no evidence for the kinds of stark order asymmetries thus predicted (see, e.g., \citealt{Yalcin:2013}, \citealt{Pseudodynamics}).
-While dynamic semantics has a ready explanation of the unassertability of Wittgenstein sentences of both orders, it has a harder time making sense of various embedding data involving the left-modal variant.
-For instance, the standard dynamic approach to the conditional predicts that $(\lozenge p\wedge\neg p)\to q$ is coherent.
-By contrast, sentences like this sound as bad as in the reverse order:
+While this approach has a ready explanation of the unassertability of Wittgenstein sentences of both orders, it has a harder time making sense of various embedding data involving the left-modal variant.
+For instance, the standard dynamic approach to the conditional predicts that $(\lozenge \varphi\wedge\neg \varphi)\to \psi$ is coherent and indeed equivalent to $\lozenge\varphi\wedge(\neg\varphi\to\psi)$ in contexts consistent with $\varphi$.
+By contrast, sentences like this sound as bad as in the reverse order, as illustrated by the contrast between \ref{rainmight1} and \ref{rainmight2}: